• |

 chosen the sire and the dam to compliment each other

-in structure, temperament, and type.
+in structure, temperament and type.
 They should

 also have researched the pedigree genetically so that